-A total of 32 four-year-old (15 females; $M{\rm month} = 53.53 \pm 3.40$ ) children and 32 six-year-old (13 females; $M{\rm month} = 75.88 \pm 3.46$ ) children recruited from the Philadelphia suburbs participated in the study at the Temple Ambler Infant and Child Laboratory.
+A total of 32 four-year-old (15 females; $M{\text{month}} = 53.49 \pm 3.54$) children and 32 six- yearold (13 females; $M{\text{month}} = 76.01 \pm 3.55$) children recruited from the Philadelphia suburbs participated in the study at the Temple Ambler Infant and Child Laboratory.
 Children recruited were free of color-blindness, psychological, neurological, and developmental disorders as reported by a parent.
 Informed consent was obtained from the child's parents.
 Two additional four-year-old children participated but were not included in the data analyses due to incomplete procedure (n=1) and experimenter error (n=1).

-The young adult sample consisted of 32 undergraduate students (21 females; $M{\rm age}$ = 21.83 ± 3.41; range =18 - 34, $M{\rm education}$ = 12 - 16 years) from Temple University.
-Thirty-two older adults (20 females; $M{\rm age}$ = 71.31 ± 4.84; range = 65 - 80) who enrolled in Temple University's Osher Lifelong Learning Institute participated in the study.
+The young adult sample consisted of 32 undergraduate students (21 females; $M{age} = 21.59 \pm 3.30$; range =18 - 34, $M{education} = 12 - 16$ years) from Temple University.
+Thirty-two older adults (20 females; $M{age} = 71.31 \pm 4.84$; range = 65 - 80) who enrolled in Temple University's Osher Lifelong Learning Institute participated in the study.
 The average number of years of education for older adults was 18.14 ± 3.87, range = 12 - 28.
 Older adults were also screened for cognitive impairment with the Mini Mental State Examination (MMSE, Folstein, Folstein, & McHugh, 1975) - a brief test that is widely used to screen for dementia.
-The average score was 28.59 ± 1.78, the range was 24 - 30, with 24 being set as the cutoff, to minimize to risk of including older adults with preclinical dementia (Tombaugh & McIntyre, 1992).
+The average score was 28.59 ± 1.78 , the range was 24 - 30, with 24 being set as the cutoff, to minimize to risk of including older adults with preclinical dementia (Tombaugh & McIntyre, 1992).
 Young and older adults gave informed consent and reported having normal or corrected-to-normal vision.

 All children were given a small toy for their participation; all young adults were given partial course credit; all older adults volunteered to participate in the study.
+This experiment was approved by the Temple University Institutional Review Board committee.